andreamari/polyquantum_test/README.md

 The mission of the PolyQuantum project is to help share ideas and to stimulate collaborative research projects in quantum science.

 ## Why GitHub?
-GitHub is based on the distributed version-control system [Git](https://en.wikipedia.org/wiki/Git) which, although specifically designed for developing software, is particularely convenient also for the aims of the PolyQuantum project.
+GitHub is based on the distributed version-control system [Git](https://en.wikipedia.org/wiki/Git) which, although specifically designed for developing software, is particularely convenient also for the aims of the Polyquantum.
 In a Git repository, the whole history of changes applied to any file is permanently tracked and recorded.
 This is a strong incentive for sharing ideas and collaborating in resaerch projects.
 Indeed, the fact that each contribution is public and permanently tracked helps to avoid plagiarism and misappropriations of intellectual property.

 ## How to create a new research project
 1. Open a new **issue** to propose a new research idea or a new problem.